rkelson/metadata-asset-tracking-tool/metadata/demographic/census_tracts_2020.md

 ### What does the dataset represent?

 The geographic extent of Census Tracts are represented as polygons with attributes such as the population as of the 2020 Census and unique identifiers for the tract.
+You can learn more about the codes used by the US Census Bureau on [their website](https://www.census.gov/programs-surveys/geography/guidance/geo-identifiers.html) and through [official documentation](https://transition.fcc.gov/form477/Geo/more_about_census_tracts.pdf) from the Federal Communications Commission.

 ### How was the dataset created?